Delaware School Nurse Association By-Laws

 A. President.
-The President shall preside at all meetings of the Executive Committee and at all meetings of the membership of the association.
-He/she shall appoint the chairs of all committees, shall serve as ex-officio member of all committees except the Nominating Committee.
+The President shall preside at all meetings of the Executive Committee and at all meetings of the membership of the Association.
+He/she shall appoint the chairs of all committees, and shall serve as ex-officio member of all committees except the Nominating Committee.
 He/she shall perform all other duties as may be assigned by the Executive Committee.

 C. Secretary.
 The Secretary shall keep accurate minutes of all meetings of the Executive Committee and meetings of the membership.
-He/she shall maintain official files and shall assist the President with association correspondence.
+He/she shall maintain official files and shall assist the President with Association correspondence.

 Section 6: Disciplinary Procedures.

 Any disciplinary procedures within DSNA shall be conducted as prescribed by our parliamentary authority, Robert Rules of Order Newly Revised.